cardano-foundation/CIPs/CIP-XXXX/README.md

 Extensions provide an extensibility mechanism and a way to negotiate (possibly conflicting) functionality between a dApp and a wallet provider.
 There's rules enforced as for what extensions a wallet decide to support or enable.

-We use object as extensions for now to leave room for adding fields in the future without breaking all existing interfaces.
-At this point in time however, objects are expected to be singleton.

 Extensions can be seen as a smart versioning scheme.
 Except that, instead of being a monotonically increasing sequence of numbers, they are multi-dimensional feature set that can be toggled on and off at will.
 This is a versioning "à-la-carte" which is useful in a context where:

 1. There are multiple concurrent standardization efforts on different fronts to accommodate a rapidly evolving ecosystem;